 - Chocolate Chips: Add the chocolate chips right on top of the pancake while it is warm.

 - Cinnamon Sugar: A little more sweetness!

-- Nutella: A chocolatey taste!
+- Nutella: This adds a delicious, chocolatey taste!

 German Oven Pancake

 - 1/2 cup all purpose flour